A Message from Michael Huerta, FAA Administrator

 - The Helicopter Emergency Medical Services (HEMS) tool is designed to meet the needs of low-altitude VFR emergency responders.

-FAA Safety Briefing Articles
+FAA Safety Briefing and other articles

 - The Cheapest Insurance Part 1 P.21 (PDF)